Bra size: Cup measurement methods

 Bra-wearers can calculate their cup size by finding the difference between their bust size and their band size.
-The bust size, bust line measure, or over-bust measure is the measurement around the torso over the fullest part of the breasts, with the crest of the breast halfway between the elbow and shoulder, usually over the nipples, ideally while standing straight with arms to the side and wearing a properly fitted bra, because this practice assumes the current bra fits correctly.
+The bust size, bust line measure, or over-bust measure is the measurement around the torso over the fullest part of the breasts, with the crest of the breast halfway between the elbow and shoulder, usually over the nipples, ideally while standing straight with arms to the side and wearing a properly fitted bra, because this practice assumes the bra fits correctly.
 The measurements are made in the same units as the band size, either inches or centimetres.
 The cup size is calculated by subtracting the band size from the over-the-bust measurement.

 The meaning of cup sizes varies

 Cup sizes vary from one country to another.
 For example, a U.S. H-cup does not have the same size as an Australian, even though both are based on measurements in inches.
 The larger the cup size, the bigger the variation.

 Surveys of bra sizes tend to be very dependent on the population studied and how it was obtained.
-For instance, one U.S. study reported that the most common size was 34B, followed by 34C, that 63% were size 34 and 39% cup size B. However, the survey sample was drawn from 103 Caucasian student volunteers at a Midwest U.S. university aged 18–25, and excluded pregnant and nursing women.
+For instance, one U.S. study reported that the most common size was 34B, followed by 34C, with 63% size 34, and 39% cup size B. That survey sample was drawn from 103 Caucasian student volunteers at a Midwest U.S. university aged 18–25, excluding pregnant and nursing women.

 Plastic Surgeon Measuring System

 Bra-wearers who have difficulty calculating a correct cup size may be able to find a correct fit using a method adopted by plastic surgeons.
 Using a flexible tape measure, position the tape at the outside of the chest, under the arm, where the breast tissue begins.
 Measure across the fullest part of the breast, usually across the nipple, to where the breast tissue stops at the breast bone.

 Conversion of the measurement to cup size is shown in the "Measuring cup size" table.

-Note that, in general, countries that employ metric cup sizing (like in § Continental Europe) have their own system of 2 cm increments that result in cup sizes which differ from those using inches, since 1 in does not equal 2 cm.
+In general, countries that employ metric cup sizing (like in § Continental Europe) have their own system of 2 cm increments that result in cup sizes which differ from those using inches, since 1 in does not equal 2 cm.

 These cup measurements are only correct for converting cup sizes for a 34 in band to cm using this particular method, because cup size is relative to band size.
 This principle means that bras of differing band size can have the same volume.
 For example, the cup volume is the same for 30D, 32C, 34B, and 36A.
 These related bra sizes of the same cup volume are called sister sizes.
 For a list of such sizes, refer to § Calculating cup volume and breast weight.